 In addition to the Lisbon Treaty, there are other European agreements that are relevant to the mobility of artists.
 The most important of these is the Convention implementing the Schengen Agreement of 14 June 1985 based on Article 61 of the EC Treaty on the gradual abolition of checks at the signatories’ common borders and the Schengen Borders Code with rules regarding control measure at the external borders.

 Since 5 April 2010, the Visa Code has constituted the binding legal basis for issuing short-term visas (for a maximum of 90 days) in the Schengen area for all member states of the Schengen Convention: It defines the legal requirements for issuing visas and sets guidelines regarding the implementation of visa procedures.

 A number of non-EU member countries have also signed the Visa Code; these are Iceland, Norway, Switzerland, and Liechtenstein.

-The Visa Code is further complemented by nine Visa Facilitation Agreements (VFA) with third countries, which are in force in all signatory countries except Denmark.
-Some of these third countries (Albania, Bosnia and Herzegovina, the Former Yugolsav Republic of Macedonia, Montenegro, Moldova, Serbia) are exempt from visa requirements for short-term visits up to 90 days (cf. pdf).
+The Visa Code is further complemented by twelve Visa Facilitation Agreements (VFA) with third countries, which are in force in all signatory countries except Denmark.
+Some of these third countries (Albania, Bosnia and Herzegovina, the Former Yugolsav Republic of Macedonia, Montenegro, Moldova, Serbia, Ukraine) are exempt from visa requirements for short-term visits up to 90 days (cf. pdf).
 The list of countries can be found on the website of the Foreign Office, for example: www.auswaertiges-amt.de.

 The United Kingdom of Great Britain and Northern Ireland and Ireland constitute exceptions.
 Although they are EU member states, they have not signed the Visa Code and continue to regulate their visa and residency requirements and procedures exclusively at the national level.